demmy-tee/alx-pre_course/0x01-git/README.md

-daniel is a grea man
+daniel is a great man
+I'm going to the greatest places